JimDesu/basis-lang/spec.md

 - **Restriction B — No pointers to fexpr-typed slots.** The type `^F` where `F` is any fexpr type is forbidden. *Rationale:* pointers can outlive the slots they reference (subject to standard pointer-validity discipline), and a `^F` would be a value that could outlive the fexpr's `D`.
 The exclusion at the type-system level prevents the situation from arising.

-- **Restriction C — No fexpr fields in objects, records, or non-local-slot variants.** Object fields and record fields may not have fexpr type.
-Variant candidates may have fexpr type **only** when the containing variant inhabits a local slot — a `#`-introduced variant in `D` whose lifecycle is `D`-bounded — and not when the variant is embedded in an object, embedded in a buffer-backed type, or otherwise capable of outliving the local slot. *Rationale:* objects and records can be moved across frames or stored in long-lived containers; a fexpr field would migrate with the container, escaping its `D`.
-The variant-in-local-slot relaxation works because the variant itself is `D`-bounded, so fexpr candidates in such a variant inherit `D`-bounded lifetimes.
+- **Restriction C — No fexpr fields or candidates in containers.** Object fields, record fields, and variant candidates may not have fexpr type. *Rationale:* objects and records can be moved across frames or stored in long-lived containers; a fexpr field would migrate with the container, escaping its `D`.
+Variants are subject to the same exclusion (§9.21): a variant slot's lifetime can exceed the lifetimes of values stored at its candidates, making fexpr candidates incompatible with the variant's potentially-longer lifetime.

 - **Restriction D — No bare-identifier copy of fexpr values.** The bare-identifier `<-` form (`# f2 <- f1` where both have fexpr type) is forbidden. *Rationale:* the construction site (`# f <- :{...}`) is the only valid initialization for a fexpr-typed slot; subsequent migration via bare-identifier copy would create a second fexpr-typed slot whose `D` may differ from the source's, and the language does not currently track per-copy `D` provenance.
 The restriction confines fexpr-typed slots to direct construction.